Local Rules

 4. In the event a document is faxed without or with an incomplete cover page, the Clerk may file the document or reject said document.
 The Clerk is not required to send any notice of a failed or defective fax filing.
 However, if practicable, the Clerk may inform the sending party of a failed fax fling.

 5. A document filed with the Court by facsimile transmission shall be deemed received for filing when received and time-stamped by the Clerk and will have the same force and effect as the original of the document being transmitted.
-All documents which are submitted to the Court must be received by the Clerk during the regular court hours as set out in these rules.
+All documents that are submitted to the Court must be received by the Clerk during the regular court hours as set out in these rules.
 Any document received outside of those regular hours shall be deemed received for filing the next business day.
 For the purpose of this local rule, the time shall be determined by the notation on the Court’s facsimile machine unless otherwise ordered by the Court.

 6. The filing fee is required to be paid within five (5) days of the receipt of the document filed electronically or by facsimile transmission.
 Failure to timely pay the filing fees may result in the Clerk striking the document from the record.